-Board Committees.
 The Board assigns responsibilities and delegates authority to its committees, which regularly report on their activities and actions to the Board.
-The Board has determined that each current member of each committee is "independent" within the meaning of the NYSE Standards and our Corporate Guidelines and meets any applicable additional committee-specific independence requirements.
+The Board has determined that each current member of each committee is "independent" within the meaning of the NYSE Standards and the Guidelines and meets any applicable additional committee-specific independence requirements.
 The standing committees of the Board of Directors are the Governance Committee, the Audit Committee, and the Compensation Committee.
-The purpose and principal responsibilities of each committee are summarized below and set forth in more detail in each committee's written charter, which can be found in the Corporate Governance section of our website (www.albint.com).
+The purpose and principle responsibilities of each committee are summarized below and set forth in more detail in each committee's written charter, which can be found in the Corporate Governance section of our website (www.albint.com).

-Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process.
-Members: Katharine L. Plourde, Chair Christine L. Standish John F. Cassidy, Jr Kenneth W. Krueger Principal Responsibilities: • reviews and recommends changes to the Company's Corporate Governance Guidelines and governance and management structure; • evaluates the effectiveness of the Board of Directors, its committees, and the directors; • recommends to the Board of Directors the persons to be nominated for election as directors; and • reviews management succession planning.
-Meetings in 2020: 6 Attendance: 100%
+Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process Members: Katharine L. Plourde, Chair Erland E. Kailbourne Kenneth W. Krueger Mark J. Murphy Principal Responsibilities: • reviews and recommends changes to the Company's Corporate Governance Guidelines and governance and management structure; • evaluates the effectiveness of the Board of Directors, its Meetings in 2021: 4 committees, and the directors; • recommends to the Board of Directors the persons to be nominated Attendance: 100% for election as directors; and reviews management succession planning